I can’t tell you how many times I have thought, “Has God abandoned me?”

 Matthew 6:26 says, “Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?

 2. God is sovereign

-There is nothing in the universe that is outside of His influence or authority.
+There is nothing in the universe that is outside of God’s influence or authority.
+He is not surprised by current events, your family situation, losses, or whatever.
 Everything passes through His hands first.

 In fact, Satan has to ask God for permission to act.
 If you don’t believe me, check out the book of Job in the Bible.

 Each trial is an opportunity to release your will over to the God of the universe and believe He can work on your behalf.